cksystemsteaching/selfie/README.md

 In fact, *after* the assignment is done, evaluating `c + 1` again would result in a different value than the value of `c`!
 This is because `c` also occurs in the expression `c + 1`.
 But even if it does not, as in the `c = 0` assignment for example, where the value of `c` is actually equal to `0` *after* the assignment is done, an assignment is still a different statement than asserting equality because `c` may very well have a different value than `0` *before* the assignment is done.
 The difference is sometimes emphasized by using `:=` to denote an assignment instead of just `=`.
 Unfortunately, however, `=` is standard notation for assignments in many programming languages which is why we stick to using `=`.
 Equality, on the other hand, is denoted by `==` in many programming languages, so we use `==` to assert or just check equality from now on.
 In C\*, besides `==`, `<`, and `>`, of course, there is also `!=` for checking *inequality*, `<=` for checking *less-than-or-equal-to*, and `>=` for checking *greater-than-or-equal-to*.

-> Imperative programming: do this and then do that
+> Imperative programming: do that and then do that

 The presence of assignments in a programming language indicates that the language supports a *programming paradigm* called *imperative programming* in which a computer is told what to do in a sequence of statements, especially assignments, that are in a *before-and-after* relationship.
 The `count` procedure is our first example of such a program.

 > Iteration: do that again and again

 Moreover, `count` makes a computer solve a problem *iteratively* in a loop which takes more or less time to finish depending on the input of the program.
 To some extent this is also possible just using conditional statements.
 However, loops are a different story.
-They can even loop forever which means that programs with loops may not *terminate*.
-Thus showing that such a program computes the desired result generally requires showing that it computes the result in *finitely* many iterations.
+They can even loop forever which means that programs with loops may not *terminate* and, as a result, not respond anymore like apps on your smartphone sometimes do.

+Thus showing that a program computes the desired result generally requires showing that it computes the result in *finitely* many iterations.
 That can actually become quite tricky even with proper training.
 In our case here, however, it is easy to see that `count` does indeed always terminate since the value of `c` is incremented in each iteration of the `while` loop and thus always *eventually*, that is, in finitely many iterations, makes the loop condition `c < n` evaluate to false terminating the loop.

+> C\* is computationally universal, also called Turing-complete

 Interestingly, the elements of C\* you have seen so far are enough to do anything any other programming language can do.
-In other words, if you take a program written in any other programming language, we can always rewrite it into a program written in C\* that computes exactly the same as the original.
+We say that C\* is *computationally universal* or *Turing-complete*.
+If you take a program written in any other programming language, we can always rewrite it into a program written in C\* that computes exactly the same as the original.
 It may be cumbersome to do that but it is always possible.
 Hard to believe but true!

 Let us analyze what `count` really does.
 The procedure effectively returns, well, the value of `n`, after "counting" from `0` to `n`.
 In other words, `count(n)` implements the *identity* function, at least for `n == 0` and for all *positive* values of `n`, that is, all numbers greater than `0`.
 Let us ignore *negative* values of `n`, that is, numbers less than `0`, for now.
 In that case, we could also implement `count` as follows: